cyanogilvie/tdbc/doc/tipXXX.md

 idle connections to a minimum, and monitoring those connections' health
 \(with the side-effect of preventing those connections from being flagged as idle by the database server\).

+## Requirements

+From the use-cases mentioned above, we can distil

 ## Specification